Evaan2001/Peer-To-Peer-Chat/README.md

 </p>
 <h3 align="center">
-Here's a P2P Chat Network where each client (user) serves as an independent server, thus eliminating the need for and minimizing the risks associated with 1 central server
+Here's my implementation of a peer-to-peer (P2P) chat network – networks that don't require a central server.
+Try it out!
 </h3>

 <div align="center">

-I was freelancing for a security company in Austin, TX, and was tasked to write code for an embedded device to extract someone's information from a photo of their passport.
-I took that software and created a web-app using [Streamlit](https://streamlit.io) so that others can also use my work.
-Click here to [use my app](https://revisedocr.streamlit.app/)!
+In the early days of networking, it was a common practice to connect users through 1 central server.
+However, if that central server was compromised (say by cyber-security attacks) or if it needed to be temporarily paused (maybe for hardware maintenance/upgrades), the entire network would have to shut down.
+That's when P2P networks came where each client (user) serves as an independent server, thus eliminating the need for and minimizing the risks associated with 1 central server
 </div>

 <h2 align="center">